-Below are a few of our favorites, so you can keep the tunes going even when your car rounds the next bend or Comcast decides to cut you off.
-Many of these sites are void of Billboard artists like Taylor Swift and Kendrick Lamar, but if you look in the right spots, you’ll find a few hits from some big names, along with scores of independent artists that should keep your ears happy and your wallet heavy.
+Below, we’ve rounded up some of the best sites we’ve found for downloading free music.
+Keep in mind that many of them are void of Billboard artists such as Taylor Swift, but if you look in the right spots, you’ll find a few hits from some big-name artists, along with scores of fresh independent artists, which should keep your ears happy and your wallet heavy.

 In 2009, New Jersey-based WFMU Radio embarked on a project to make contemporary music of all genres available to the public, and the Free Music Archive was born.
 Since its inception, WFMU has partnered with dozens of other curators, and the site has become a veritable treasure trove of free content.